BujarMuharemi/game-jam-8/README.md

 	- [X] add sumo, which runs from left and right
 		- [X] make them eat the food; adjust score
 	- [X] make time run out and show score
-	- [x] play test and finalize values - estimate: 30min - real:30
+	- [x] play test and finalize values - estimate: 30min - real:50?
-		- 4 sumos was to much..
+		- 4 sumos was to much..and their walking speed 5 makes it easier
 - [ ] create very basic art
 - [ ] animate it and particle effects
 	- [ ] add sfx and music